rafiframadhana/CPP-Mini-programs-list/README.md

 # Over 20 C++ Mini Programs

 This repository contains a collection of over 25 mini programs written in the C++ programming language.
-These programs cover a variety of concepts and functionalities, serving as a resource for beginners and intermediate C programmers to learn and practice their skills.
+These programs cover a variety of concepts and functionalities, serving as a resource for beginners and intermediate programmers to learn and practice their skills.

 ## Program List